2019-20 Water Security and Climate Change

-In a podcast mini-series, the scholarship group created innovative and accessible results. for a broader audience.
-Note all information is in German, but please contact Jonna Clasen for any feedback, follow-up questions or discussions.
+In a podcast mini-series, the scholarship group created innovative and accessible results for a broader audience (in german).
 Download the final discussion paper from the Deutschlandstipendium here: Water Security Finales Ergebnis

 Sophia Schroth and Paul Trabhardt

-Using a wide variety of examples from different regions and countries, the dialogue addresses the complex interrelationships of the questions of commodification and commercialization of water.
-Other questions addressed by the discussion include the following: What role does the state play in organising the market for water?
-Which governance systems can contribute to the negotiation of (partial) privatisation or (re-)municipalisation?
+Using a wide variety of examples from different regions and countries, the dialogue addressed the complex interrelationships of the questions of commodification and commercialization of water.
+Other questions addressed by the discussion included the following: What role does the state play in organizing the market for water?
+Which governance systems can contribute to the negotiation of (partial) privatization or (re-)municipalization?
 Are market mechanisms sufficient to fulfil a fundamental human right to water?
 What does “access to water” mean in practical, normative implementation?
 Should water be free or just affordable?
 Is private property contrary to the universalistic promise of this human right of water?
-Does water as a resource for individual consumption elude certain logics of sustainability, social justice and knowledge regimes?
+Does water as a resource for individual consumption elude certain logics of sustainability, social justice, and knowledge regimes?

 Podcast | Water as Human Right: Commons or Commodity?
 Part 1/2